Things To Do In The Corridor

-After your shopping and dining are complete, be sure to visit a local park to walk off a few calories.
-President’s Park and Freedom Park are nearby.
+The shopping and dining are great, but don't miss out on some of area's parks like President’s Park and Freedom Park that are nearby.
 Also close to the area are Summit Hills Country Club, featuring an 18-hole golf course, as well as Five Seasons Family Sports Club.

 Thomas More University

 Located in Crestview Hills, Thomas More University is consistently ranked by U.S. News and World Report as one of the best regional universities in the South.
 The university currently serves more than 2,000 students from across the country and around the world on its beautiful campus.

 Thomas More is home to more than students--it’s also the location of a tiny chapel called Monte Casino that is the smallest church in the world.
 It was built in 1878 by Benedictine monks and moved to the college campus in 1965.

 For local restaurants near Thomas More University, be sure to read the Crestview Hills area information above.